Axolotls7/Axolotls7/Messenger/README.md

 Also, the encryption is really stupid, but it's not like its a matter of even provincial security, let alone federal or national.

 I'll let you in on a secret: it's a Caesar Cipher with a key of -2, and the alphabet is unicode.
 Use this knowledge wisely.
+The software, if used anywhere, is liable to have the encryption changed.